nigelabrera0026/Docker-Introduction/README.md

 npm install
 ```

-- If you would like to run the application, you need to be inside the project directory.
+- If you would like to run the application, you need to be inside the project directory and type the script below.
 ```bash
 npm run dev
 ```